 Attending staff meetings.

-Reward: Supporting students with challenging lives, learning about Aboriginal culture, including; dreaming stories, bush tucker, hunting, going "out on country".
-Experiencing cultural activities and celebrations, developing relationships with students, beautiful scenery, experiencing a part of Australia not many people get to see.
+Rewards: Supporting students with challenging lives; a greater appreciation of Aboriginal culture; including; dreaming stories, bush tucker, hunting, going 'out on country'.
+Experiencing cultural activities and celebrations; developing relationships with students; beautiful scenery; experiencing a part of Australia not many people get to see.

-Preferred qualifications: Bronze Medallion swimming certificate, First Aid certificate, driver license, solid literacy and numeracy skills, experience working with children
+Preferred qualifications: Bronze Medallion swimming certificate or equivalent (e.g. AUSTSWIM), First Aid certificate, driver license, solid literacy and numeracy skills, experience working with children

 To submit your interest apply here: Lasallian Volunteers Applications 2020